 Maximum span between towers: 3 and 4 540m

-- Monte Palace Tropical Gardens/Museum of Semi-precious stones
+- Monte Palace Tropical Gardens Semi-Precious Stone Museum

 - Quinta de Monte Gardens

-- Church of Our Lady of the Monte (Nossa Senhora do Monte)
+- Church of our Lady of the Monte

 - Tomb of the Last Emperor of Austria